bczernecki/climate/README.md

 #### Decode raw SYNOP messages with `parser()`

 The `parser()` function decodes FM-12 SYNOP meteorological messages into structured R objects.
+For a detailed guide including all parameters and output formats, see the [SYNOP Messages vignette](https://bczernecki.github.io/climate/articles/synop_parser.html).

 ```r
 library(climate)